pddpauw/Node-Red-Fill-Level-Vessel/README.md

 # Node-Red-Fill-Level-Vessel
-Node Red is polling and Arduino (connected via Ethernet) that will measure the fluid via pressure sensor
+Node Red is polling an Arduino (connected via Ethernet) that will measure the fluid via pressure sensor

 Arduino has Ethernet shield, and connected to a pressure sensor.
 This pressure sensor is fed by 12-24vdc, and outputs on third wire 0-5vdc.
 This is read on the Analogue input of the Arduino.